MultiPUFFIN: A Multimodal Domain-Constrained Foundation Model for Molecular Property Prediction of Small Molecules: Methodology

-\textbf{PubChem} \cite{kim2023pubchem}.
-The PubChem database served as the primary aggregation source for boiling point, vapor pressure, and viscosity data, with experimental measurements spanning a wide range of temperatures.
+PubChem \cite{kim2023pubchem}.
+The PubChem database served as the primary aggregation source for boiling point, vapor pressure, and viscosity data, with experimental measurements spanning different temperatures.
 Boiling point data were converted to Kelvin and filtered to \SIrange{100}{1000}{\kelvin}; vapor pressure data are stored as $\log_{10}(P/\text{Pa})$; viscosity data are stored as $\log_{10}(\eta/\text{mPa}{\cdot}\text{s})$, preserving multi-temperature measurements per molecule.